Niyitangasam/taxi/README.md

-Taxi24 is a server implementation built on top Node.js and Express.js with [sequelizejs](http://docs.sequelizejs.com/) AS ORM for  PostgreSQL.
+Taxi24 is a server implementation of providing a white-label solution to the existing taxi companies built on top Node.js and Express.js with [sequelizejs](http://docs.sequelizejs.com/) AS ORM for  PostgreSQL.

 ## Running Project